v-rob/sgl/src/readme_source.txt

 		* The 89's floats are also not allowed because they are slow and might conflict with `COM_zero`.
 Use fixed point instead.
-		* The 8-bit integers should only be used in space constrained structs, whereas 16-bit should be preferred to 8-bit for most variables due to the faster speed.
+		* The 8-bit integers should only be used in space constrained structs, whereas 16-bit should be preferred to 8-bit for other variables and members due to their faster speed.
 		* Strings should still use char, not u8.
 Don't use char for an integer, though.
 		* Booleans should use the `bool` type in conjunction with the macros `TRUE` and `FALSE`.
-	* All switch statements should have a `default` branch at the end, even when it simply breaks.
+	* All switch statements that don't switch on an enum and have `case` statements for every value in that enum should have a `default` branch at the end, even when it simply breaks, to show that not every value is covered intentionally.
+	* `#include`'s should be in alphabetical order, except for `common.h`, which should be first in all headers and separated from the rest with a newline.
+Headers should use `#pragma once` instead of header guards.